 How are my forum posts graded?

-Posts are not graded individually, but collectively, to allow maximum opportunity for practice and improvement.
-Discussion, posting, and writing is part of the Contribution Assessment, which happens twice, at mid-term and near the end of the semester.
-Each time, 10% of the grade is assigned, so participation in the course and in the forums especially is worth 20% of the grade.
+In my online classes, most posts are not graded individually, but collectively, to allow maximum opportunity for practice and improvement.
+Discussion, posting, and writing is part of the Contribution Assessment, which is worth 20% of the grade.
+In some classes, random posts are individually graded to make up an additional percentage of the grade.

 The forum is a mess!
-How can I see things more easily?
+How can I see things more easily?discussion view menu

 At the top of each forum, there is a drop-down menu.
 I set the default at nested form, which I like because each reply is indented and you can see the whole discussion on one screen.
 If that's not for you, try one of the other views.
 For a Blackboard-style experience where you click separately on every post, try "Display replies in threaded form".